meilihao/golang.org_zh/go_pkg/pkgs/errors.md

 If e.Unwrap() returns a non-nil error w, then we say that e wraps w.

-A simple way to create wrapped errors is to call fmt.Errorf and apply the %w verb to the error argument:

-	fmt.Errorf("... %w ...", ..., err, ...).Unwrap()

-returns err.

 Unwrap unpacks wrapped errors.
 If its argument's type has an Unwrap method, it calls the method once.
 Otherwise, it returns nil.

+A simple way to create wrapped errors is to call fmt.Errorf and apply the %w verb to the error argument:

+	errors.Unwrap(fmt.Errorf("... %w ...", ..., err, ...))

+returns err.

 Is unwraps its first argument sequentially looking for an error that matches the second.
 It reports whether it finds a match.
 It should be used in preference to